CVE-ID Syntax Change

 Summary | New CVE-ID Syntax | How to Prepare | Technical Guidance and Test Data | Background | Q&A | Help

-CVE has a new ID numbering format for CVE Identifiers (i.e., CVE-IDs) that requires organizations to take action to ensure their products, tools, websites, and processes continue to work properly once CVE-ID numbers are issued using the new syntax before the end of 2014 and no later than Tuesday, January 13, 2015.
-Read the press release.
+CVE has a new ID numbering format for CVE Identifiers (i.e., CVE-IDs) that requires organizations to take action to ensure their products, tools, websites, and processes continue to work properly now that CVE-ID numbers are being issued using the new syntax.
+CVE-ID numbers using the new syntax were issued beginning on January 13, 2015.

 Due to the ever increasing volume of public vulnerability reports, the CVE Editorial Board and MITRE determined that the Common Vulnerabilities and Exposures (CVE®) project should change the syntax of its standard vulnerability identifiers so that CVE can track more than 10,000 vulnerabilities in a single year.
 The old CVE Identifier (CVE-ID) syntax used since the inception of CVE in 1999, CVE-YYYY-NNNN, only supported a maximum of 9,999 unique identifiers per year, requiring the change.
 The new CVE-ID syntax was determined in a vote by the CVE Editorial Board, details of which are available in the CVE Editorial Board Discussion List Archives.